 Following Ref.~\cite{levesque_internal_2022}, we categorize the TLSs according to the nature of the connectivity changes between the two linked minima: the first category of events represents bond-hop events, where one atom reduces its coordination to the benefit of a first-neighbor atom.
 The second category defines events that involve a Wooten-Winer-Weaire (WWW) bond exchange mechanism~\cite{wooten_computer_1985}, a common occurrence in \textit{a}-Si~\cite{barkema_identication_1998,valiquette_energy}; this type of event involves two connected atoms exchanging a neighbor, while maintaining coordination for all atoms involved.
 We place all events that do not belong to either of these categories in a third class.
 To limit the effects of the cutoff, only atoms that move by at least 1\,\AA\, are considered for the definition of a bond hop or a bond-exchange event.

 Among the 117 TLSs found, 19\% are bond-hopping events, 40\% are bond-exchange and 41\% are in the other category.
 In Fig. \ref{tls_dens}, the density of TLSs per 1000 atoms for each type of TLSs for both mSW and MTP generated samples is illustrated.
-For bond-hopping events, a similar density of events is recorded, while there is a disparity between the models for both the bond-exchange events and the categorized events.
+For bond-hopping events, a similar density of events is recorded, while there is a disparity between the models for both the bond-exchange events and the uncategorized events.
 As such, the difference in proportion of bond-hopping events compared to the other categories is only due to the higher number of bond-exchange events and uncategorized events.
 The contributions of the different types of TLSs to the density depending on barrier height are better illustrated in Fig. ~\ref{hist-energ-species}.